A Black Lady Sketch Show: Release

 The series premiered on August 2, 2019.
 The second season premiered on April 23, 2021 on HBO and HBO Max.
 Season three premiered on April 8, 2022.
+Season four premiered on April 14, 2023.

 Reception

-Season one
+Season 1

 The first season of A Black Lady Sketch Show received critical acclaim.
 On review aggregator website Rotten Tomatoes, the first season of A Black Lady Sketch Show holds an approval rating of 100%, with an average rating of 8.88/10 based on 20 reviews.
 The website's consensus reads, "Singular, subversive, and simply hilarious, A Black Lady Sketch Show finds universal humor in specific spaces to craft quick-witted sketches that perfectly showcase Robin Thede and her talented cast."
-According to review aggregator Metacritic, which uses a weighted average, the first season received an assigned score of 89 out of 100 based on reviews from 7 critics, indicating "universal acclaim."
+According to review aggregator Metacritic, which uses a weighted average, the first season received an assigned score of 89 out of 100 based on reviews from 7 critics, indicating "universal acclaim".
 In a review by Ali Barthwell for The A.V.
 Club, she wrote, "A Black Lady Sketch Show possesses a confidence in its first season that suggests the show is not interested in being chopped up into easily consumable chunks.
 A Black Lady Sketch Show seems more interested in creating a whimsical, loving world for its leads."
-Writing for Vulture, Jen Chaney stated: "A Black Lady Sketch Show isn’t just funny.
+Writing for Vulture, Jen Chaney stated: "A Black Lady Sketch Show isn't just funny.
 Its sketches are consistently clever and surprising, often concluding with twist endings that add a whole other layer to the jokes that had us rolling a couple of minutes ago."

 In 2020, the show became the first Black women-led sketch show to receive a Primetime Emmy Award nomination for Outstanding Variety Sketch Series.

-Season two
+Season 2

 The second season also received positive reception.
 It holds a score of 100% on Rotten Tomatoes based on eight critics' reviews.
 IndieWire journalist Kristen Lopez said that the season "once again delivers hilarity and absurdity in equal measure."
-Margaret Lyons of the New York Times wrote that the show "has such a fun ear for specifics and lyricism, and the new season grows seamlessly into itself; the show’s recurring characters are back, and Robin Thede, its star and creator, is as dynamic as ever."
+Margaret Lyons of the New York Times wrote that the show "has such a fun ear for specifics and lyricism, and the new season grows seamlessly into itself; the show's recurring characters are back, and Robin Thede, its star and creator, is as dynamic as ever."
 Danette Chavez of The A.V.
 Club noted the show "has an air of reinvention" and "retains the cohesion, rapid-fire energy, and mix of culturally specific and universal humor that made the first season uproarious and a joy to watch."

 The second season received five Emmy nominations, including Outstanding Variety Sketch Series and Outstanding Writing for a Variety Sketch Series.
 Daysha Broadway, Stephanie Filo, and Jessica Hernández received the Primetime Emmy Award for Outstanding Picture Editing for Variety Programming, the first all-women of color ensemble to receive the award in Emmy history.
 Season two was named to "best" year-end lists published by Paste, The A.V.
 Club, The Root, and NPR.